 If a restaurant is one of the oldest restaurants in Boston, chances are pretty good that it is also one of the oldest restaurants in the US.
 Take a step back in America’s history, enjoy some delicious and ridiculously filling food.
 And to top it all off sip on some good ol’ fashioned Sam Adams libations at one (or all) of these stops.

 Read More: Obsessed with Boston: a 3 Day Itinerary

-Open since 1654, The Green Dragon Tavern is easily my favorite historical restaurant in Boston to talk about.
+Open since 1654, The Green Dragon Tavern is easily my favorite historic restaurants in Boston to talk about (and eat at!).
 The food is fine, the beer is always cold, but the stories never cease to amaze.

 Green Dragon Tavern is known as the “headquarters of the Revolution” and was often the location of Sons of Liberty meetings.
 It is a well-known fact that the Sons of Liberty even planned the Boston Tea Party here!

 In 1775, a 13-year old boy overheard the British discussing plans to invade the towns Lexington and Concord.
 The message was then sent to the home of Paul Revere.
 While I’m sure you know the rest of the story of “the midnight ride of Paul Revere”, you probably don’t know that there is a rumor that he stopped at the Green Dragon Tavern for a quick beer before taking off on his famous ride.